estherxiong/cse15l-lab-reports/index.md

 <img width="384" alt="Screenshot 2023-01-28 at 7 11 56 PM" src="https://user-images.githubusercontent.com/122568591/215305002-3d60ebd1-ec24-4235-9390-f5bd782a4fd8.png">

 * The methods that are called are .getPath, .contains, .getQuery, .split
-* The relevant arguments to those methods are args[0], "/add-message", "=".
+* The relevant arguments to those methods are args[0] (the port number), "/add-message", "=".
-* `input` is changed when the message is appended
+* `output` is appended with new message for every  `/add-message`
+* The first message displays `hi!` only because `ouput` only holds that string since it was previously empty.

 #### Request: `/add-message?s=my name is esther :-)`

 <img width="476" alt="Screenshot 2023-01-28 at 7 12 23 PM" src="https://user-images.githubusercontent.com/122568591/215305003-d913c0ce-3043-40fc-9c7c-1f6605f38a00.png">

 * The methods that are called are .getPath, .contains, .getQuery, .split
-* The relevant arguments to those methods are args[0], "/add-message", "=".
+* The relevant arguments to those methods are args[0] (the port number), "/add-message", "=".
-* `input` is changed when the message is appended
+* `output` is appended with new message for every  `/add-message`
+*  Since `/add-message` is called again, the command appends the message to `ouput`, which stores the past messages, then displays the whole string of messages.

 ## Part 2